Mozilla-TWQA/MTBF-Driver/README.md

   "level": 4
 }
 ```

-memory report: Enable get_about_memory script during test run
+- memory report: Enable get_about_memory script during test run

-logcat: Trigger logcat periodically
+- logcat: Trigger logcat periodically

-overall_status: Get android system info
+- overall_status: Get android system info

-b2g_status: Get b2g specific system info
+- b2g_status: Get b2g specific system info

-get_event:
+- get_event:

-rootdir: Indicate search path of test case bank
+- rootdir: Indicate search path of test case bank

-workspace: A temporary directory to store running artifacts
+- workspace: A temporary directory to store running artifacts

-manifest_prefix: Not used in production
+- manifest_prefix: Not used in production

-archive: Not used in production
+- archive: Not used in production

-runlist: Specify test cases to be randomly executed
+- runlist: Specify test cases to be randomly executed

-level: Robust magnitude, every round test runner will insert a dummy test case.  level equals to number of active test cases inserted.
+- level: Robust magnitude, every round test runner will insert a dummy test case.  level equals to number of active test cases inserted.

-       For example, 3 means in each round, 2 real test cases and 1 dummy test case scheduled.
-Level 0 means no test cases executed but dummy.
+> For example, 3 means in each round, 2 real test cases and 1 dummy test case scheduled.
+Level 0 means no test cases executed but dummy.<br/>

-       Level 5 is to disable dummy and run test in best effort.
+> Level 5 is to disable dummy and run test in best effort.